 As with many decisions, the right one depends on your individual circumstances.
 A good starting point is to decide what your business goals are and the time frame in which you want to achieve them.

 The faster process of unsecured lending may make it more suitable to businesses growing rapidly or requiring quick access to funds.
-A secured loan may suit a business after a larger amount of cash that they can pay back over a longer period, and generally at a lower interest rate.
+A secured loan such as a NAB Business Options Loan may suit a business wanting a larger amount of money they can pay back over a longer period, and generally at a lower interest rate.

 How to set up a business loan